-More detail on the firm's remuneration policies and practices can be found later in Chapter 6 (Remuneration Policy and Practices)
+More detail on the firm's remuneration policies and practices can be found in Chapter 6.

 Nomination Committee ("NomCo")

 All members of the NomCo are members of the Board who do not perform any executive function in the firm.
 The Chair of the NomCo is also the Chair of the Board.